kendtimothy/Corazon-Heart/README.md

 The codes are still experimental.
 I am trying to combine some codes which I have written and we can see where this will lead to.
 Feel free to use the codes for any purpose - commercial / non-commercial alike.

-Want to work together in this or have any thoughts?
+Want to work together in this or have any thought?
 Let me know at kennydanani@gmail.com!